NASA-PDS/registry/docs/source/admin/create_reg.rst

        -replicas 1

-If your Elasticsearch server requires authentication, you have to create an authentication configuration file and provide following parameters:
+If your OpenSearch server requires authentication, you have to create an authentication configuration file and provide following parameters:

 .. code-block:: python